maacro-dev/sentinel/README.md

 ## Overview

-Humay Web serves as a centralized platform for managing, analyzing, and visualizing rice cultivation data across various stages.
+Sentinel serves as a centralized platform for managing, analyzing, and visualizing rice cultivation data across various stages.
 It supports seamless integration with mobile clients, enabling real-time monitoring, comprehensive reporting, and informed decision-making for agricultural stakeholders.

 ### Key Features: